Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 - **M16 Carry Handle Irons**: Infantry/Braced/Vigilant Autoguns  \
 &emsp; Versions with and without the rear elevation wheel since I don't think a1's have them.  \
 &emsp; Sight aligned with M16 Barrels (Tall).
-- **Holographic Sights with optional Magnifier**: Braced/Infantry/Vigilant Autoguns, Recon Lasguns, Bolter, Bolt Pistol, Combat Shotguns, Snubnosed Revolvers  \
+- **Holographic Sights with optional Magnifier**: Braced/Infantry/Vigilant Autoguns, Recon Lasguns, Bolter, Bolt Pistol, Combat Shotguns, Exterminator Shotguns, Snubnosed Revolvers  \
 &emsp; Based on EOTech HWS and Vortex Razor AMG.  \
 &emsp; Adds standalone holographic sight, holo with magnifier to the side, and holo with magnifier lined up (with options for 2 zoom levels).  \
 &emsp; You can choose all 3 sight pictures by using the sight_2 options from the MT Plugin.  \
 &emsp; Holo with magnifier lined up includes variants for zoom.  \
 &emsp; Includes short variants that doesn't clip with the receiver, but blocks more of the sight picture.  \
 &emsp; Supports the Volleygun receivers from Syn's Edits.
-- **Prismatic Sights with optional Red Dot Sight**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns, Bolter, Bolt Pistol, Combat Shotguns, Snubnosed Revolvers  \
+- **Prismatic Sights with optional Red Dot Sight**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns, Bolter, Bolt Pistol, Combat Shotguns, Exterminator Shotguns, Snubnosed Revolvers  \
 &emsp; Based on Trijicon ACOG (Advanced Combat Optical Gunsight) and SUSAT (Small Unit Small Arms, Trilux).  \
 &emsp; Adds standalone prism sight and prism sight with a RDS stacked on top (both having options for 2 zoom levels).  \
 &emsp; &emsp; Includes backwards variants where it's placed closer to the back of the weapon; certain (small) weapons don't have enough space to do this so both positions are the same.  \